foxis/ESPReflow/README.md

 ## Unable to properly tune IR Hot plate

 During development a cheap IR hot plate was used.
 I found that if you place your temperature probe and the boards on the hot plate itself it would be very hard to control the temperature of the board properly.
-So, I used aluminum raisers, that raise the board around 5-10mm from the hot plate so that IR radiation would heat the boards instead of the glass plate.
+So, I used aluminium raisers, that raise the board around 5-10mm from the hot plate so that IR radiation would heat the boards instead of the glass plate.